 Most of these digital technologies have been in the works for a while now, and some are not quite ready for application at large.
 But, many of those technologies are now at a point where the advantages are starting to make sense for industrial applications.

-As the manufacturing industry continues to adopt Industry 4.0 technologies, it has become an ideal target for internet hackers, giving them an unlimited opportunity to move across a manufacturing network, hoping across IT and OT systems for their malign activities.
+As the manufacturing industry continues to adopt Industry 4.0 technologies and the internet evolves into Web 3.0, it has become an ideal target for internet hackers, giving them an unlimited opportunity to move across a manufacturing network, hoping across IT and OT systems for their malign activities.
 Bad actors may abuse IT systems for industrial espionage, intellectual property theft, IP leakage, or even production sabotage if they are not properly secured.

 Industry 4.0 Cybersecurity Challenges

 Evidence says that the manufacturing industry is the second-most hacked industry, right behind the construction industry, yet the sector is one of the most lacking when it comes to IT security.

 Technologically sufficient factories or "smart factories" can be at risk to the same vulnerability exploitation, malware, denial of service (DoS), device hacking, and other common attack methods that other networks face.
 And the smart factory’s enhanced attack surface can make it extra difficult for manufacturing organizations to detect and defend against cyberattacks.
 These threats are especially evident with the dawn of the IoT, and they can result in serious consequences, especially in the realm of the Industrial IoT.

 Here are a few new security challenges that organizations face in the age of Industry 4.0:

 - Every connected device equals a potential risk

 - Manufacturing systems like Industrial Control Systems (ICS) have unique susceptibilities that make them particularly vulnerable to cyberattacks.

 - Industry 4.0 connects previously isolated systems, which increases the attack surface therefore increasing risk of attack